 In the backstory of Jade Empire, there was one in Tien's Landing.
 The monstrous Emperor decided to flood the town while the orphan-keeper was out buying food.
 He tried to save his orphans, but failed to get them all out.
 Ten years later, the ghosts of the orphans want peace and the old man is still beating himself up and drowning his sorrows at the tavern over his failure.
 Your Spirit Monk can allow him to be killed by the angry ghosts, or earn a heartwarming moment by allowing the old man to make amends by giving the tots a proper burial.

 In Fire Emblem Awakening, Libra the War Monk builds and mantains one of these in all of his endings note Save the one with a girl Avatar, since those are generic.
-If he's married, his wife (and presumably their child) will help him out take care of the orphans — with different results, depending on who she is.
+(Though nothing says they couldn't have done so anyway.).
+If he's married, his wife (and presumably their child) will help him out take care of the orphans — with different results, depending on who his lady is: Miriel is a bit stand-offish, both Lissa and Nowi become Oneof The Kids, Tharja is Tsundere to them, Sully is the local Cool Big Sis, etc.

 The title character of Selkie was adopted from one, and it continues to be an important setting throughout the story.